Aluminium substituted yttrium iron garnet thin films with reduced Curie temperature: Introduction

 In the field of insulator spintronics, magnetic materials are usually used in their ordered phase, i.e. well below their respective magnetic ordering temperature \cite{Weiler2012,Nakayama2013,Althammer2013,Cornelissen2015,Serga2010,Chumak2015,Goennenwein2015,Meyer2017,Ganzhorn2016}.
 Therefore, also almost all spin transport experiments have been performed in the ferro-, ferri- or antiferromagnetic phase \cite{Weiler2012,Nakayama2013,Althammer2013,Cornelissen2015,Serga2010,Chumak2015,Goennenwein2015,Meyer2017,Ganzhorn2016}.
 Moreover, a few attempts to study spin transport in the paramagnetic phase have also been made, either by using paramagnetic materials \cite{Lammel2019,Oyanagi2019,Oyanagi2021}, or by performing the experiments at elevated temperatures above the ordering temperature \cite{Schlitz2021,Aqeel2015,Martin-Rio2022}.
 A comprehensive understanding of spin transport in the paramagnetic phase nevertheless is lacking, not to mention its evolution across the magnetic phase transition.
 This makes systematic experiments across the magnetic phase transition, i.e. from the ferromagnetic to the paramagnetic phase, highly desirable to establish a robust understanding of spin transfer as well as magnon generation and propagation processes.
 In addition, magnetic fluctuations are enhanced around the phase transition, allowing to study the impact of such fluctuations on spin transport.

 The prototype material for spin transport studies \cite{Nakayama2013,Althammer2013,Cornelissen2015,Serga2010,Chumak2015,Goennenwein2015,Schlitz2021,Uchida2015} is the magnetic insulator yttrium iron garnet Y$_3$Fe$_5$O$_{12}$ (YIG), as it has a very low Gilbert damping parameter \cite{Onbasli2014,Schmidt2020,Hauser2016,Dubs2020} and a small coercive field \cite{Onbasli2014,Dubs2020,Krockenberger2008}.
 This makes YIG an ideal material for magnon transport experiments and spin Hall effect driven spin transport studies \cite{Nakayama2013,Althammer2013,Cornelissen2015,Serga2010,Chumak2015,Goennenwein2015,Schlitz2021,Uchida2015}.
 However, YIG has proven problematic for spin transport experiments across the magnetic phase transition due to its relatively high Curie temperature of $T_\mathrm{c} = 559$\,K \cite{Anderson1964}.
-Since YIG is a high band gap semiconductor, experiments at temperatures close to or above \tc are hampered by a finite thermally induced electrical conductivity \cite{Thiery2018}.
+Experiments at temperatures close to or above \tc are hampered by a finite thermally induced electrical conductivity of YIG \cite{Thiery2018}.
 In addition, a significant interdiffusion of Pt in YIG/Pt heterostructures has been reported for $T>470$\,K, which leads to a significant deterioration of the interface and the magnetic properties of YIG \cite{Schlitz2021}.